cgrudz/DataAssimilationBenchmarks.jl/README.md

                              obs_cov::CovM, state_infl::Float64, kwargs::Dict{String,Any};
                              ϵ::Float64=0.0001, tol::Float64=0.001, max_iter::Int64=10)

+# type union for multiple dispatch over specific types of covariance matrices
 CovM = Union{UniformScaling{Float64}, Diagonal{Float64}, Symmetric{Float64}}

+analysis   -- string of the DA scheme string name, given to the transform sub-routine in methods ens        -- ensemble matrix defined by the array with columns given by the replicates of the model state obs        -- observation vector for the current analysis in ensemble_filter / array with columns given
+              by the observation vectors for the ordered sequence of analysis times in the current smoothing window obs_cov    -- observation error covariance matrix, must be positive definite of type CovM state_infl -- multiplicative covariance inflation factor for the state variable covariance matrix, set to one this is the standard Kalman-like update kwargs     -- keyword arguments for parameter estimation or other functionality, including integration parameters for the state model in smoothing schemes
 ```

 The type of analysis to be passed to the transform step is specified with the `analysis` string.
 Observations